 Aspen Highlands has some of Colorado’s best steep, big-mountain skiing, just three-miles from downtown Aspen.
 Aspen Highlands is also stunning from the summit.
 Aspen Highlands is best saved for a family ski vacation once you and your kids are strong skiers, as there is so much super fun black diamond terrain here.

-Much of the 1,040 acres is in Highland Bowl – requiring a significant hike that’s worth it (even better catch the cat for a ride) to the big powdery bowl and several chutes.
-But on the front side, Highlands has beautiful groomers like Meadows, Kandahar and Gunbarrel.
+On Aspen Highlands front side, you will find beautiful groomers like Meadows, Kandahar and Gunbarrel.
 Well placed lifts and gorgeous views of the Maroon Bells will keep you occupied at Highlands for several days.
 Glade skiers will love the steep snow-filled trees of Deep Temerity and Olympic Bowl.

 Aspen Highlands Ski Statistics: